NeisVac-C (Meningococcal Group C Polysaccharide Conjugate Vaccine)

 Frequently Asked Questions

-Your body usually takes several weeks after vaccination to develop protection against invasive meningococcal disease.
-Most people will produce enough antibodies to protect them during this time.
+It typically takes several weeks after vaccination for your body to develop protection against invasive meningococcal disease.

 Important Disclaimer